KajiTetsushi/struct-namespace/README.md

 # struct-namespace
-Supposed way to have features enclosed in dot notation namespaces via structs.
+A supposed way to have features enclosed in dot notation namespaces via `struct`s.

 ## Disclaimer
-You probably don't need to be here.
+You shouldn't be here.
 This is a self-learning repo for whatever purposes it may serve.
+It brings no value to the experiended developer (I assume you're one).
+I don't know what I'm doing (especially in terms of best practices in C).

 Use it at your own risk.

-I don't know what I'm doing (especially in terms of best practices in C).

 ## Why this exists
-I come from the JavaScript / TypeScript domain with experience in React.js / React Native.
+I hail from the JavaScript / TypeScript domain with experience in React.js / React Native.
 I want to see how much of my programming experience is transferrable.
 In React Native, native modules added to the JavaScript thread are exported using the `NativeModules.RN<ModuleName>.<memberMethod>` convention.
 This applies to both Java / Kotlin (Android) and Objective-C / Swift (iOS).

 This repository exists to investigate namespacing support in C and whether that brings any value to maintainability (for comparison: in TypeScript, namespacing does bring value).